frapa/timers/README.md

 **Where is my data stored?
 Are you stealing it?**

-No way, it's all in the `.timers` folder inside your user folder (typically `/home/<yourusername>/.local/share/timers_time_logs` on unix systems and `C:\Users\<yourusername>\AppData\Roaming\timers_time_logs` on Windows).
+No way, it's all in the `.timers` folder inside your user app data folder (typically `/home/<yourusername>/.local/share/timers_time_logs` on unix systems and `C:\Users\<yourusername>\AppData\Roaming\timers_time_logs` on Windows).